Horse Trailer Tire Tips

-- Ensure that all tools needed to change tires are loaded and accessible, including a good spare.
+Confirm that all tools needed to change tires are loaded and accessible, including the spare.

-- Make sure you have the number of a service company that can help you with flats or problems along the way, in case you need any assistance.
+Note the phone number of a roadside assistance provider or service company that can help you with a flat along the way.

-- On long trips, check all tires by inspection and touch at each gas/water/feed stop.
-If too hot to touch, too hot to travel!
+On long trips, inspect all tires at each gas/water/feed stop.
+If it’s too hot to touch, it’s too hot to travel!
 Pull into the shade and wait until they cool off.

-- If you run over something, find a safe place and check your tires as soon as you can.
-Using caution, inspect them for obvious damage, listen for air escape, look for low inflation, check tire pressures with tire gauge if you suspect significant air loss.
+If you run over something, find a safe place to stop and check your tires as soon as you can.
+Using caution, inspect them for obvious damage, listen for air escaping, and look for low inflation.
+Check pressures with a tire gauge if you suspect air loss.

-- We do not suggest stopping on the side of the interstate or road.
+We don’t recommend stopping along the side of the road.
 If you have to drive on a flat tire to get to a safe place, carefully do so.
-(Reduce speed, put on flashers, etc.) Most modern trailers have torque flex axles which equalize the load and the rim will not be damaged, but if not, your life is worth much more than a rim or fender.
+Reduce speed, put on your emergency flashers, and look for a safe spot like a parking lot or level area well away from the road.
+Most modern trailers have torque-flex axles which equalize the load so the rim will not be damaged.
+But if not, your life is worth much more than a rim or a fender!

-- If you have a front tire blowout, using caution, check the rear tire on that side for damage/leaks.
+If you have a front tire blowout, cautiously check the rear tire on that side for damage or leaks.
 It is likely you ran over something.
-(Might as well check ‘em all while you’re at it.)
+In fact, you might as well check ’em all while you’re at it!

-- If you do not feel confident in changing your own tire, call a mobile service company to do it for you.
+If you don’t feel confident changing a tire, call a towing or roadside assistance company to do it for you.

 Take care of your tires and they’ll take care of you!